 Cup Plant is a large native prairie plant that catches water at the base of its wide large leaves.
 The height of its strong square stem depends on how much moisture it gets but average is 6 feet.
 Birds and insects enjoy the water, but those that drown are actually absorbed by the plant making it “carnivorous”.
-In summer, yellow daisy like flowers are held high atop the stems and smaller clusters at the leaf margin.$5.00
+In summer, yellow daisy like flowers are held high atop the stems and smaller clusters emerge at the leaf margin.
+This plant is great in the prairie or meadow.
+It can be used in the garden as a tall accent but be sure to give it the space that it will need and remove seed heads to prevent too many babies.$5.00

 Tag: Yellow Page 1 of 4